gitrdm/gokando/docs/getting-started/minikanren.md

 - **TabledDatabase** - from a database.
 This is useful for applications where all queries should be cached.
 Example: db := NewDatabase() // ... add facts ... tdb := WithTabledDatabase(db, "mydb") // All queries are automatically tabled goal := tdb.Query(edge, x, y)

 - **Term** - Term represents any value in the miniKanren universe.
 Terms can be atoms, variables, compound structures, or any Go value.
 All Term implementations must be comparable and thread-safe.

+- **TieTerm** - Nominal names are represented as atoms (e.g., NewAtom("a")).
+TieTerm encodes a binding form that binds a nominal name within body.
+Semantics: Tie(name, body) roughly corresponds to λ name . body This structure is used by freshness constraints and alpha-aware operations.

 - **TruthValue** - TruthValue represents the three-valued logic outcomes under WFS.
 For negation-as-failure over a subgoal G, the truth of not(G) is: - True:     G completes with no answers - False:    G produces at least one answer - Undefined: G is incomplete (conditional)